 Questions about Dementia Care or eLearning?

-Call Dorset Chamber Training, or request a callback.
+Call Dorset Chamber Training, talk to a real person right away.

 Quantity refers to the amount of people you are buying for, price is per person & excludes VAT.
 Courses can be added to your account and assigned when you are ready.
 Change the quantity next to the 'buy' button.